 How to Request a Paper to Review

-Selecting a Paper: Authors will be assigned one paper each to review by the editorial team, unless the reviewer has agreed to be previously assigned to do more reviews.
+Selecting a Paper: Authors will be assigned two papers each to review by the editorial team.
 Due to our strict adherence to the policy of blind peer review, you cannot choose a paper based on its title and ID.
 However, you will have the choice to report your areas of interest to the editor, and the editor will choose a paper that closely fits your interest.
 If the author fails to notify the editor about his/her interest, the paper will be assigned based on something close to the author's topic for manuscript submission (if available).

 Publication of your Paper: Final publication of your paper will depend on all of the following:

 - The paper must be peer-reviewed by at least two reviewers leading to final acceptance.